csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

 ​
 Describe your Git/GitHub workflow.
 Essentially, we want to understand how your team members share codebase, avoid conflicts and deploys the application.
 ​
+We choose to use  Model-View-Presenter (MVP) to create this virtual rehabilitation website project, we follow the following steps:

+* Model: Identify the data and business logic that the website needs to support the virtual rehabilitation program.
+We need to store user profiles, exercise programs, and progress reports.
+We create a data model that represents these entities and provides methods for accessing and updating them.

+* View: Identify the different views that the website needs to display to users, such as a login page, exercise dashboard, and progress tracking page.
+Each view should be responsible for rendering data to the user and capturing user input.
+We create separate classes for each view and define interfaces for them.

+* Presenter: The presenter acts as a mediator between the view and model.
+It processes user input and retrieves data from the model to update the view.
+We create separate classes for each presenter and define interfaces for them.
+For instance, we can create a LoginPresenter, ExercisePresenter, and ProgressPresenter.

+* Connect the components: Connect the views and presenters using the MVP pattern.
+Each view should have a reference to its corresponding presenter, and each presenter should have a reference to its corresponding view and model.
+Implement the features: Implement the features of the virtual rehabilitation program using the MVP pattern.
+For instance, we use the LoginPresenter to authenticate users, the ExercisePresenter to display and manage exercise programs, and the ProgressPresenter to track and display user progress.

+By using the MVP pattern in our virtual rehabilitation website project, we achieve a clean separation of concerns and improve the maintainability, testability, and scalability of our codebase.

  * Be concise, yet precise.
 For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
 Who reviews the pull-requests?
 Who is responsible for merging them? etc.
  * If applicable, specify any naming conventions or standards you decide to adopt.
  * Describe your overall deployment process from writing code to viewing a live application